NickleDave/nicholdav-info-jekyll/_posts/2022-03-16-how-to-use-jekyll-to-set-up-your-own-academic-website.md

   + <https://jekyllrb.com/tutorials/using-jekyll-with-bundler>

 ### Making the "landing page" be your "about" page
+This is the first thing that's specific to our site design.

 * use the `redirect` plugin so that the site lands on "about"
 * add an `about.md` --
   make sure you copy the [YAML front matter](https://jekyllrb.com/docs/front-matter/)